borntofrappe/borntofrappe/README.md

 Export object from `lib/utils`.
 Import where needed and inject with `{@html}`.

 Add a service worker to cache only the fonts in the static folder.

+## Day 3: error page

+Create another mascot in the /mignon route.
+Add component in the error page after the status code and error message.